RuichenQi/RuichenQi.github.io/draft/CMOS/2023-10-06-Delay in CMOS Integrated Circuits.md

 ## Timing optimization in transistor level

-- RC delay is dependent to layout
+- RC delay is dependent to layout.
   - In a good layout, diffusion nodes are shared wherever possible to reduce the diffusion capacitance.
-  - Good placement: short wires & no diffusion routing
+  - Good placement: short wires & no diffusion routing.
   - Use multi-fingered transistors if the width of designed transistor is too large to get less diffusion capacitance.
 - Increase transistor sizes – lower R but increase parasitic capacitance.
 Watch out for self-loading!
-- Increase VDD - not usually possible due to reliability and power penalties
+- Increase VDD - not usually possible due to reliability and power penalties.
-- Delay is dependent on the pattern of inputs
+- Delay is dependent on the pattern of inputs.
+For instance:
-  - For instance:

 ![Ordering](https://ruichenqi.github.io/assets/images/VLSI/2/ordering.png)